jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Today we're going from the Industrial Age (1760-1969) to the Internet Age (1970-).
 It can be hard to appreciate all the changes.
 There's a lot to think about when civilization's entire way of life upgrades to new technology.
 I've been thinking about our evolution for years and only now have a grasp.

 Play computer games like _Age of Empires, Anno 1800_, and _Civilization_, and you'll get a good understanding of how humanity evolves.
 You'll be the "player god" of a civilization—a virtual divinity who knows all, sees all, and whose general will plays the game.
-As the player god, you have toggles, switches, and buttons to give orders, manage resources, invest in research, and finally decide when to click "upgrade to a new age."
+As the player god, you have buttons, switches, and levers to invest in research, open a new mine, build new buildings, and finally decide when to click "upgrade to a new age."
 When you do, your civilization instantly transforms.
 Like magic, every house, factory, building, road, library, vehicle, school is suddenly new and improved by the technology of a new age.
 Below, you'll see a person being the player god in the game _Anno 1800_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FragrantOldEmeraldtreeskink' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 The above is a game, of course, but it represents reality pretty well.
-We're all in there somewhere right now, trying to figure out how to earn a living while our society changes around us.
-Life can be hard because there is no divine player and no magic button.
+We're all in there somewhere right now, trying to figure out how to earn a living while the levers of power are used around us.
+Life can be hard because there is no divine player and no magic buttons.
 Instead, we, the people inside the game, must collect the resources, do the research, and manually transform every part of our civilization bit by bit, with blood, sweat, and tears.
 We can't sit back, click, and watch.
-We must live it.
+We must live it. levers of power

 Improving technology is hard work, but at least we understand how to do research and development.
 Improving politics isn't so straightforward.
 Upgrading politics and philosophy is usually done with strong emotions, civil wars, and revolutions.
 I want to help you understand your political importance.
 Because in 1970, personal computers and the internet came online.
 Since then, computer geeks, hackers, and innovators,  have been upgrading our society to the Internet Age.
 All the while, Industrial Age companies and bureaucracies have been holding them back to keep their obsolete products and services alive.